 Welcome, Slayer, to our Dauntless Behemoths guide.
 The Shattered Isles are treacherous so you must prepare for the dangers that lie ahead.
 Luckily for you, our guide to the Isle’s biggest, baddest monsters will put you in good stead.

-Dauntless, for those unfamiliar with it, is a free-to-play action-RPG homogeneous to that of Monster Hunter: World, and currently in beta.
+Dauntless, for those unfamiliar with it, is a free-to-play action-RPG homogeneous to that of Monster Hunter: World, and is out now on the Epic Store.
 Behemoths are enemies that you encounter throughout this adventure, and each new one you discover is tougher than the last.
-We’ve devised a guide for all 15 of them, including each of their variants, their strengths and weaknesses, as well as a tip or two on how to beat the beasties.
+We’ve devised a guide for all 18 of them, including each of their variants, their strengths and weaknesses, as well as a tip or two on how to beat the beasties.

 Before we start, there are a few things to bear in mind.
 Some Behemoths are broken down into three categories: the Rogue, regular, and specialist class.
 The Rogue is the weakest while the specialist the strongest.
 Each Behemoth may specialise in a certain element or feature none at all – these include blaze, frost, shock, and some other specialist varieties.